-Portfolio Company Brief Description of Portfolio Company Bennu Glass, Inc. Bennu Glass, Inc. owns and operates a glass bottling facility in Kalama, WA, capable of producing nine million cases of high quality wine bottles per year for wineries in Oregon, Washington and California.
-Cymax Stores, Inc. Cymax Stores, Inc., headquartered in Vancouver, Canada, operates as an online retailer of furniture, home appliances, accessories, baby products and small electronic items.
+Brief Description of Portfolio Company Bennu Glass, Inc. owns and operates a glass bottling facility in Kalama, WA, capable of producing nine million cases of high quality wine bottles per year for wineries in Oregon, Washington and California.
+Cymax Stores, Inc., headquartered in Vancouver, Canada, operates as an online retailer of furniture, home appliances, accessories, baby products and small electronic items.
 Cymax also operates a traditional brick and mortar retailer of baby products with a single store in North Vancouver, British Columbia.
-Flexera Software LLC Flexera Software LLC is the market leader in application usage riexela Softwale LLC management software.
+Flexera Software LLC is the market leader in application usage management software.
 The Company's software enables software producers, device manufacturers and software buyers to install, track, monitor and manage application usage to maximize value, optimize usage and ensure continuous compliance.
-Geneva Wood Fuels LLC Geneva Wood Fuels LLC is one of the largest wood pellet manufacturers in New England.
+Geneva Wood Fuels LLC is one of the largest wood pellet manufacturers in New England.
 It owns and operates a 119,000 ton per year facility that produces high quality wood pellets distributed to residential customers in Maine, New Hampshire, Vermont and Massachusetts.
-Gundle/SLT Environmental, Inc. Gundle/SLT Environmental, Inc. is the world's largest geosynthetic lining solutions provider, serving a diverse set of environmentally focused end-markets including waste containment, mining, power, agriculture, aquaculture and other industrial and civil applications.
+Gundle/SLT Environmental, Inc. is the world's largest geosynthetic lining solutions provider, serving a diverse set of environmentally focused end-markets including waste containment, mining, power, agriculture, aquaculture and other industrial and civil applications.
 With an expansive line of geomembranes, drainage, geosynthetic clay liners, nonwoven geotextiles, and specialty products, the Company develops solutions to meet customers' environmental containment requirements.
-Hoffmaster Group, Inc. Hoffmaster Group, Inc. is a leading North American designer, manufacturer and supplier of decorated, premium disposable tableware.
-Hoffmaster holds the #1 or #2 market position in nearly all of its core product segments through its line of leading brand Insight Pharmaceuticals LLC names.
-Insight Pharmaceuticals LLC is a leading marketer and distributor msight Fhaimaceuticals LLC of branded over-the-counter pharmaceutical products with a broad platform of over 30 unique brands.
-Kelley Amerit Holdings, Inc. Kelly-Amerit Fleet Services, Inc. is a leading provider of fleet rency milent floranigs, me. maintenance services for commercial vehicle fleets in the U.S. for Fortune 50 companies.
+Hoffmaster Group, Inc. is a leading North American designer, manufacturer and supplier of decorated, premium disposable tableware.
+Hoffmaster holds the #1 or #2 market position in nearly all of its core product segments through its line of leading brand names.
+Insight Pharmaceuticals LLC is a leading marketer and distributor of branded over-the-counter pharmaceutical products with a broad platform of over 30 unique brands.
+Kelly-Amerit Fleet Services, Inc. is a leading provider of fleet maintenance services for commercial vehicle fleets in the U.S. for Fortune 50 companies.
 The Company provides maintenance and repair services, fuel management and staffing services.
-Meridian Behavioral Health LLC Meridian Behavioral Health, LLC, is headquartered in New Brighton, Minnesota, and is the leading provider of high acuity chemical dependency treatment in the state of Minnesota operating 14 behavioral treatment centers, offering both inpatient and outpatient programs.
-Dennissance Learning LLC Renaissance Learning, LLC, is headquartered in Wisconsin Rapids, Renaissance Learning, LLC 7.71 Renaissance Learning, LLC Wisconsin, and provides technology based student assessment and Renaissance Learning, LLC wisconsin, and provides technology based student assessment and school improvement programs, focused on reading, math and writing for K-12 students.
+Meridian Behavioral Health, LLC, is headquartered in New Brighton, Minnesota, and is the leading provider of high acuity chemical dependency treatment in the state of Minnesota operating 14 behavioral treatment centers, offering both inpatient and outpatient programs.
+Renaissance Learning, LLC, is headquartered in Wisconsin Rapids, Wicconcin and provides technology based student assessment and Wisconsin, and provides technology based student assessment and Wisconsin, and provides technology based student assessment and school improvement programs, focused on reading, math and writing for K-12 students.